Version 4.0

 Publications

-• Heading levels may need to be adjusted so that H1 is the title of the publication, H2 is the chapter/section title and H3 is the first heading in the main text.
+• Adjust heading levels: H1 is the title of the publication, H2 is the chapter/section title and H3 is the first heading in the main text.

-• The first references to each table and figure should be hyperlinked to the relevant table or figure.
+• Hyperlink the first reference to each table and figure to the relevant table or figure.

-• Cross-references to page numbers in the typeset publication should be deleted and direct links made instead from the name of the cross-reference (e.g. for 'see Appendix A (on page 43)', delete '(on page 43)' and create a link from 'Appendix A' to that appendix).
+• Delete cross-references to page numbers in the typeset publication and add direct links (e.g. for 'see Appendix A (on page 43)', delete '(on page 43)' and create a link from 'Appendix A' to that appendix).

-• Links should be made from the relevant descriptive text rather than from the URL address; for example:
+• Add links from the relevant descriptive text not the URL address; for example:

 For more information, visit the Kids for Life web page at: www.kidsforlife.org.uk

-Note: For our Style Guide only, smart quotes and en dashes are used on the website, in order to avoid confusion when referring to these typographical practices.
+Note: For the AIFS Style Guide only, smart quotes and en dashes are used on the website, in order to avoid confusion when referring to these typographical practices.

 Appendix A: APA referencing style cheat sheet